-Our posts on Antony Sutton well illustrated the faux use of Hegelian Dialectic to drive the political discussion in a sistema where five corporations own the media.
-Unfortunately, we are heading into the “election season” during which we will be immersed with the dialectic.
+Our prior posts on Antony Sutton well illustrated the faux use of Hegelian Dialectic to drive the political discussion in a sistema where five corporations own the media.
+Unfortunately, we are heading into another “election season” during which we will be immersed with the dialectic.
 As a guide, the following Venn diagram lays out the issues in spades.

 The aforementioned Antony Sutton articles: